-Factor VIII Deficient Substrate Plasma (Cat.
-No. 5193)
+Factor IX Deficient Substrate Plasma (Cat.
+No. 5194)

-Ingredients: The reagent is human plasma which contains less than 1% Factor VIII activity.
+Ingredients: The reagent is human plasma which contains less than 1% Factor IX activity.

-Precautions: For In Vitro Diagnostic Use Only.
+Precautions: For In-Vitro Diagnostic Use Only.
 Avoid ingestion.
-The Factor VIII Deficient Substrate Plasma has been found negative when tested for Hepatitis B Antigen (HBsAg), and HIV antibody.
-Testing the HCV anitbody on this product has ben found posititive.
-The deficient plasma should be handled with the same precautions as those observed when handling patient plasmas.
+The Factor IX Deficient Substrate Plasma has been found negative when tested for Hepatitis B Antigen (HBsAg) and HIV antibody; however, the deficient plasma should be handled with the same precautions as those observed when handling patient plasmas.
+Refer to the container label for results of HCV testing.

-Preparation for Use: Reconstitute each vial of Factor VIII Deficient Substrate Plasma with 1.0 mL deionized water.
+Preparation for Use: Reconstitute each vial of Factor IX Deficient Substrate Plasma with 1.0 mL deionized water.
 Swirl gently and allow to stand 15 minutes at room temperature to ensure complete dissolution.

-Storage and Stability: The lyophilized product is stable until the expiration date printed on the vial and box labels when stored at 2 to 8°C. The reconstituted product is stable for 8 hours.
-After the initial reconstitution period, the product should be kept on ice for the duration of testing.
+Storage and Stability: The lyophilized product is stable until the expiration date printed on the vial and box labels when stored at 2 to 6° C. The reconstituted product is stable for 8 hours at 2-6°C. After the initial reconstitution period, the product should be kept on ice for the duration of testing.